howtographql/howtographql/content/frontend/react-apollo/6-more-mutations-and-updating-the-store.md

 ---
 title: More Mutations and Updating the Store
+pageTitle:
-pageTitle: 'Mutations and Caching with GraphQL, React and Apollo Tutorial'
+  'Mutations and Caching with GraphQL, React and Apollo Tutorial'
+description:
-description: "Learn how to use Apollo's imperative store API to update the cache after a GraphQL mutation.
+  "Learn how to use Apollo's imperative store API to update the cache after a GraphQL mutation.
 The updates will automatically be reflected in our React components."
+question:
-question: "What does the 'update' prop of Apollo's <Mutation /> component do?"
+  "What does the 'update' prop of Apollo's <Mutation />
+  component do?"
 answers:
   [
-    'It allows to update your Apollo Client dependency locally', 'It allows to update the local Apollo store in a declarative fashion', 'It allows to update your store based on your mutation’s result', "It updates the GraphQL schema locally so Apollo Client can verify your queries and mutations before they're sent to the server", ]
+    'It allows to update your Apollo Client dependency locally',
+    'It allows to update the local Apollo store in a declarative fashion',
+    'It allows to update your store based on your mutation’s result',
+    "It updates the GraphQL schema locally so Apollo Client can verify your queries and mutations before they're sent to the server"
+  ]
 correctAnswer: 2
 videoId: ''